mitchelljustin/pragmatic-lightning/index.md

 ## What is Lightning Network?

-Lightning Network (also known as "Lightning" or "LN") is a second layer network on top of Bitcoin.
+Lightning Network (also known as "Lightning" or "LN") is a second layer network on Bitcoin.
 Unlike traditional Bitcoin payments, payments on Lightning Network are extremely fast, cheap and anonymous.

 It uses a construct called a payment channel: a "virtual money tube" between two peers.
-A network of these channels plus special Bitcoin scripts called [HTLCs](https://en.bitcoin.it/wiki/Hash_Time_Locked_Contracts) enables payments to be routed through peers that don't have to trust each other.
+A network of these channels plus special Bitcoin scripts called [HTLCs (Hashed Time Locked Contracts)](https://en.bitcoin.it/wiki/Hash_Time_Locked_Contracts) enables payments to be routed through peers that don't have to trust each other.
 [Read more about the underlying technology](https://lightning.engineering/technology.html).

-Lightning Network is still at an early stage.
+**Note**: Lightning Network is still at an early stage.
 There aren't yet set standards on how to interact with it from an app's perspective.
 This guide follows the best currently known practices, but these are subject to change in the future.